-We process special category data pertaining to our employees as is necessary to comply with employment and social security law.
-We do not process any special category data relating to clients, suppliers, third parties or any of our data subjects excepting our employees.
+We process special category data pertaining to our employees as necessary to comply with employment and social security laws.
+We do not process any special category data relating to clients, suppliers, third parties or any of our data subjects except our employees.

 Responsibility for the Processing of Personal Data

 If you have any concerns or wish to exercise any of your rights under the GDPR, then you can contact or make a subject access request to the data protection lead in the following ways: